 The Writing of Lives

 Writing poetry, prose and semi-literary texts is a fairly common activity among Egyptians who have received higher education, although the readership of fiction is very low.
 After 2011, such writing has become much more visible as many people have started writing or have started publishing online what they would have previously kept for themselves.
 Following the lives and works of writers in different milieus in Alexandria, Egypt’s second-largest city, this research project looks at the practice, social conditions and possible consequences of literary writing from a long-term biographical perspective.
 Connecting literary works, their themes and their styles with questions of sociality, personal idiosyncrasies, political and social context, livelihoods and economy, the project is also an attempt to develop a non-reductionist understanding of imagination, cultural production, material conditions, relations of production and social change on the same analytical plane.
 The research, which is based on shared fieldwork with the Alexandrian novelist Mukhtar Saad Shehata, has a strongly collaborative aspect, debating and developing these theoretical directions in dialogue with the writers involved.
-Research for this project was concluded with the end of 2019, and a book will be submitted for publication in in 2020.
+Research for this project was concluded with the end of 2019, and a book titled The Writing of Lives will be published in the ZMO Studien in summer 2021.

 The Search for a Normal Life